caleb-james-smith/StauLongExercise/README.md

 ## Part 2: Analyze the flat trees and make datacards

+For Part 2, use the code and instructions in the "Analysis2" folder [here](https://github.com/caleb-james-smith/StauLongExercise/tree/master/Analysis2).

 ### Part 2.1: Apply the selection in the mutau final state and make data distributions

 Apply the final selection to the flat trees in FinalSelection\_mutau.cc: